-By signing up for your own account (rather than using a common account managed by aACE Software), your email communications are siloed and inaccessible to anyone outside your organization, including aACE Software.
+By signing up for your own account (rather than using a common account managed by aACE Software), your email communications will be siloed and inaccessible to anyone outside your organization, including aACE Software.

 Step 2: Create a Sub-Domain

 Create a sub-domain under your company's primary domain (e.g. mg.mycompany.com).
 Please consult with your IT administrator to accomplish this.

 Your sub-domain will be used for aACE-related incoming and outgoing emails.
 Your primary domain should not be used because it may interfere with your organization’s normal incoming and outgoing emails.
 Neither aACE nor Mailgun will need access to your email server, so your primary domain can remain unchanged.

 For additional information on selecting a domain, please consult this help guide from Mailgun: How do I pick a domain name for my Mailgun account?

 Note: If technical limitations make it impossible to create a sub-domain, another option is to create a separate domain (e.g. www.mycompany.org).
 This method would allow you to receive incoming emails into aACE, but not reliably send outgoing emails — the messages would be originating from an unrecognized domain and would likely be flagged as spam.

 Step 3: Add the Sub-Domain to Mailgun

 Log into Mailgun and add your new sub-domain to your account.
 For additional information, please consult this help guide from Mailgun: How do I add a domain?

 Step 4: Add DNS Records to Verify the Sub-Domain

 TXT and MX records need to be added to your new sub-domain.
 Please consult with your IT administrator to accomplish this.

 For additional information on verifying your domain, please consult this help guide from Mailgun: How do I verify my domain?